University of Westminster

 Course Description

-This course combines the study of literary and non-literary texts with the development of your creative writing skills.
-The study of texts and their background in the history of ideas informs your progress as a writer, while your experience in producing literary texts in a variety of genres (novel, short story, poetry and drama) enhances your appreciation of literature.
-We take advantage of our central London location through visits and the opportunity for internships as part of your study.
+The study of texts and their background in the history of ideas informs your progress as a writer, while your experience of writing in a variety of genres (the novel, the short story, poetry and drama) enhances your appreciation of literature.

 This course will be of particular interest to those who wish to write or develop their reading with the experience that comes from writing literary texts.
-You will gain the knowledge and understanding necessary to go on to a career in freelance writing, publishing, theatre, or teaching literature and creative writing.
+You’ll gain the knowledge and understanding necessary to begin a career in freelance writing, publishing, theatre, or teaching literature and creative writing.
 The course will also equip you with the transferable and cognitive skills necessary for lifelong personal and professional development.

 Jobs & Career Perspectives